brucemcclure/gofers/2.deeper_into_go/readme.md

 To access a range of elements in a slice work as the below diagram.
 The first number refers to the first element that will be included in the range _Inclusive_.
 The last element is the stopping point of the range ie. it is up to this point but not including it _up to but not including_

+Shorthand:

+- `fruits[:3]` This means from the very beginning of the slice to the 3rd element
+- `fruits[3:]` This means from the 3rd element of the slice to the very end

 ![](./docs/slices2.png)